Side-effects of hormone therapy for metastatic prostate cancer

 - Breast swelling and tenderness

-You may get mild tenderness, with or without mild swelling, to a more obvious amount of tissue growth around the breast area.
+You may get mild tenderness and swelling or tissue growth around the breast area.
 It’s more common with anti-androgen therapy.
 Medications like tamoxifen can help.

 - Osteoporosis or bone thinning